 Study Abroad Goes Virtual, Bringing the World Closer to Students

-Scenes of a sparsely populated campus at the University of North Carolina at Chapel Hill.
-(Jon Gardiner/UNC-Chapel Hill)
+The Old Well at the University of North Carolina at Chapel Hill (Jon Gardiner/UNC-Chapel Hill)

 This fall, a group of students in the College of Arts & Sciences are experiencing study abroad virtually with the Universidad San Francisco de Quito in Ecuador.

 Karla Estrada Perez, a junior majoring in Hispanic linguistics and global studies with a minor in Portuguese, had planned to study abroad this summer.
 Then, she thought, maybe it would happen in the fall.

 When neither worked out due to travel restrictions because of the COVID-19 pandemic she found she still had an opportunity to experience global learning from the safety of her apartment in Chapel Hill.